PCrnjak/PAROL-commander-software/README.md

 **Using requirements.txt**<br />
 pip install -r requirements.txt

-For linux you will also have to: sudo apt-get install python3-tk sudo apt-get install python3-pil python3-pil.imagetk
+For linux you will also have to:<br />
+sudo apt-get install python3-tk<br />
+sudo apt-get install python3-pil python3-pil.imagetk<br />

 # Dependency